 Our fraud specialists have substantial experience of defending investigations and prosecutions instigated by the Serious Fraud Office.

-Our team is headed by Richard Holliday and Matthew Claughton who over the years have been involved in a significant number of SFO and other complex fraud investigations.
+Our team is headed by Matthew Claughton who over the years has been involved in a significant number of SFO and other complex fraud investigations.
 We advise clients required by the SFO to attend a compulsory interview under Section 2 of the Criminal Justice Act 1987.
 Click here to read more about Section 2 interviews.

 Whilst an SFO investigation may be similar to an investigation made by any other prosecuting authority, the nature and profile of the offence is being considered will mean that alternatives to a straight forward prosecution are more likely to be considered.
 Not only do the SFO have a different approach to intelligence gathering during the “pre-investigation” stage with regard to Section 2 powers, they also have a different approach to investigation and prosecution.
 Whereas the normal practice involves a police investigation and a crown prosecution service decision to prosecute, the SFO Director, investigators and lawyers all work together from the outset with no separation of function.